-What’s important is once that visitor has been identified we return their full cross-channel profile, in real-time to be used on your site.
+What’s important is once that visitor has been identified we return their full cross-channel profile in real-time to be used on your site.

 Likewise, tapping into this profile is what triggers many of our built in integrations, such as Google Analytics.

-First, let’s define Lytics segments so we’re all on the same page moving forward.
+Before we get back to Google Analytics (and oh, we will), let’s define Lytics segments so we’re all on the same page moving forward.

 Our segments are special.
 They aren’t built with a single channel or usage in mind.
-Instead, they are a way to describe a user on a granular level, across all channels.
+Instead, they are a way to describe a user on a granular level across all channels.

 They can also be used to group users who have similar profile information.
 For instance, we can identify all users that have clicked an email in the last 30 days.
-This is useful for marketers that want to gage a sense of urgency with their audience base and respond with a timely campaign.
+This is useful for marketers that want to gauge a sense of urgency with their audience base and respond with a timely campaign.